 And while the U.S. manufacturing growth is still in its early stages, the vested interest it received at the federal and state levels is clear and will only continue.

-We heard it in President Barack Obama’s 2013 State of the Union address, in which he referenced the National Additive Manufacturing Innovation Institute (NAMII) in Youngstown, Ohio, and set plans to create more such “manufacturing hubs.”
-The U.S. Department of Commerce’s SelectUSA Initiative offers a range of incentives and federal funding for new and existing businesses to grow their U.S. footprint—including The Hollings Manufacturing Extension Partnership (MEP) formed to help serve small-and medium-sized manufacturing clients.
+We saw evidence of this last year when President Barack Obama visited Master Lock Co.’s site in Milwaukee, Wis. to recognize the manufacturer’s work in bringing jobs back to America.
+We also heard it in his 2013 State of the Union address, in which he referenced the manufacturing innovation institute in Youngstown, Ohio and plans to create more such “manufacturing hubs.”
+The U.S. Department of Commerce’s SelectUSA Initiative, established in 2011 to grow and invest in the U.S. economy, offers a range of incentives and federal funding for new and existing businesses to grow their U.S. footprint—including The Hollings Manufacturing Extension Partnership (MEP) formed to help serve small-and medium-sized manufacturing clients.